ported-pw/ported-pw.github.io/about.md

 layout: page
 title: About
 permalink: /about/
-published: true
 ---

 Hi,

-I am an almost-professional web developer (first front-, then backend) and sysadmin.
+I am software developer (mostly backend focused) with additional experience in networking, DevOps and many other fields I happen to come across.

 ### Contact me